SalishSeaCast/docs/tidalcurrents/tidal_current_comparison.rst

 CODAR
 ~~~~~~~~
 * The Fraser River plume creates some very interesting surface currents where it meets the Georgia Strait.
 These currents can be studied using the two High Frequency coastal radars installed by ONC that measure surface current velocities.
 The system is called the Coastal Ocean Dynamics Applications Radar system (CODAR).
-* The figure below is the phase of the M2 tidal constituents from the model output throughout the CODAR region compared to the observational values processed by Dr. Mark Halverson.
+* The figure below is the phase of the M2 tidal constituents from the model output at 0.5 m depth throughout the CODAR region compared to the observational values processed by Dr. Mark Halverson.
 .. _CODAR_phase:

 .. figure:: CODARM2pha.png